 Why, then, is there an issue with opening up emotionally with a woman with whom the man has total respect?

 Is it correct to say that love and lust are mutually exclusive?
-That is to say that we can have either one but not both?
+That is to say, that we can have either one but not both?

 I know many men who have chosen a life with a woman who is not right for them.
 They married out of lust, not love.
-In some cases, that works because love develops from it.
+In some cases that works, because love develops from it.
 Well, sometimes it does, but it's not my cup of tea.
-I want the love and lust along with respect.
+I want love and lust, as well as respect.

 The Power of Lust